h2non/hu/README.md

 that are required in any JavaScript project

-Instead of Underscore, Lodash or Sugar.js, hu only provides a reduced set of the most common useful functions, keeping it as a lightweight and tiny library designed to be easy to embed as part of an application, library or framework
+Instead of Underscore, Lodash or Sugar.js, hu only provides a reduced set of the most common functions, keeping it as a lightweight and tiny library designed to be easy to embed as part of an application, library or framework

 It's pronuncied `ji-u`

+## Rationale

+hu was created to define an real scenario to do funny experiments with some pure functional programming principles

+It's completely written in [Wisp][wisp], a homoiconic Clojure-like language which compiles into plain JavaScript that supports s-expressions and macros, allowing to extend the compiler features with own user code

+Some of the ambitious implementation goals are:

+- First-class functions
+- Pure functions and high-order functions
+- Unmutability (when it's possible)
+- Avoid assignment, remove side-effects (when it's possible)
+- Use recursion instead of loops
+- Tend to continuation-passing style
+- Exploit subroutines (like tail recursion call)
+- Exploit memoization (currying, partial) and caching
+- Exploit combinators

 ## Features